unconst/DockerBitcoindLND/README.md

 **Note** Steps for setting up a Pi are in pi-README.md

 # 1. Install Docker on your Pi.
-We use Docker on our Raspberry Pi because it allows us to containerize the our LND and Bitcoind background services.
+Docker is used to contanerize the LND and Bitcoind background services.

-1. Install Docker on our Pi.
+1. Install Docker..
 1. Add the current user (pi) into the docker user group.
 1. Confirm the install.